davecparker/code12/Doc/API.md

 ```
 void update( )
 ```
-The `update` function is called at the beginning of each update cycle.
+The `update` function is called at the beginning of each animation frame.
-Update cycles start after the `start` function has completed and then repeat continuously at 60 times per second.
+Animation frames start after the `start()` function has completed and then repeat continuously 60 times per second.

-One use of update cycles is to achieve object motion and animation.
+One use of animation frames is to achieve object motion and animation.
-For example, if you move an object 1 display unit to the right in your `update` function, then the object will move continuously at 60 units per second.
+For example, if you move an object 1 display unit to the right in your `update()` function, then the object will move continuously at 60 units per second.

-Another use of update cycles is to poll (check repeatedly) for user input, using functions such as `ct.clicked()`, `ct.keyPressed()`, and `ct.keyTyped()`, and the `GameObj` method `obj.clicked()`.
+Another use of animation frames is to test repeatedly for user input, using functions such as `ct.clicked()`, `ct.keyPressed()`, and `ct.keyTyped()`, and the `GameObj` method `obj.clicked()`.

-You can also use update cycles to test repeatedly for object interactions that can occur during any update cycle when objects are moving.
+You can also use animation frames to test repeatedly for object interactions that can occur when objects are moving.
 You can examine object fields such as `x` and `y` directly, call the `GameObj` methods `obj.containsPoint()` and `obj.hit()`, call the function `ct.distance()` or write any code you want that tests what you need to detect.